 Error Handling

-AI-friendly error handling architecture requires @lovrabet/sdk v1.2.5 or higher.
+AI-friendly error handling architecture requires @lovrabet/sdk v1.2.5 or later.

-Lovrabet SDK adopts an AI-friendly error handling architecture, specifically designed for Vibe Coding (AI-assisted programming) scenarios.
-When you use the SDK in AI programming tools like Cursor, Claude Code, Copilot, etc., error messages can be directly understood by AI and automatically provide fix suggestions.
+The Lovrabet SDK adopts an AI-friendly error handling architecture, specifically designed for Vibe Coding (AI-assisted programming) scenarios.
+When you use the SDK in AI programming tools like Cursor, Claude Code, or Copilot, error messages can be directly understood by AI, which automatically provides fix suggestions.

 Design Philosophy